SublimeText/UnitTesting/README.md

 interface to respond.

 Async tests are usually slower than the sync tests because the interface takes time to respond but it is useful when there are blocking codes in the tests.
-A example would be found in [here](https://github.com/randy3k/UnitTesting-example/tree/async).
+An example would be found in [here](https://github.com/randy3k/UnitTesting-example/tree/async).